31 Places to Visit at ICI Campuses

 Martin is the only predominantly black institution of higher education in Indiana.
 Opening its doors in the 1970s, Martin is named for two Martins: Rev. Dr. Martin Luther King Jr., the civil rights leader and Saint martin de Porres, the first biracial Catholic saint.
 You can learn more about them in the Founders' Room.

 19. Oakland City University – Cockrum Hall

 Named after its original tenant Col. William Cockrum, the hall was built in 1876 in the fashion of an Italian villa.
 The bricks were brought one wagonload at a time from nearby Princeton, Indiana.
 The building is now owned by Oakland City University and used for the offices of development and alumni.

 20. Rose-Hulman Institute of Technology – Cherry Grove at White Chapel

 Opened in 2001, the White Chapel is named after donor and alumnus John White.
 The chapel sits on Speed Lake, where many students go to relax.
 The 40 trees in the Cherry Grove were planted in honor of the school’s partnership with the Kanazawa Institute of Technology in Japan.

 21. Saint Joseph’s College – Saint Joseph’s College Chapel

 The Saint Joseph’s College Chapel, built in 1909 in the Romanesque Revival style, is beautifully mirrored in the Reflecting Pond.
-The chapel is also one of the few buildings listed in the "outstanding" category by the Jasper County Historical Society Interim Report.
+The chapel is also one of the few buildings listed in the "outstanding" category by the Jasper County Historical Society Report.